October 30, 2022

 7. Is it legal to use video monitoring systems in the workplace?

-Yes.
 In Brazil, video surveillance systems in the workplace are common practice.
 Some employees use video monitoring systems for legitimate business purposes.
 However, limitations laid down in the constitution must be respected.
-Installing video monitoring systems in environments that invade employee’s privacy may lead to the violation of Item X of Article 5 of Brazil’s Federal Constitution.
+Installing video monitoring systems in environments that invade employee's privacy may lead to the violation of Item X of Article 5 of Brazil's Federal Constitution.
 This law states that every individual has the right to privacy, private life, honor, and image are inviolable, and the right to compensation for property or moral damages where such infringement is committed.

-Certain precautions should be taken when installing a video monitoring system:
+Brazil employee monitoring laws imply certain precautions should be taken when installing a video monitoring system:

 - Notifying employees that their work environment is being monitored through a video system.